hjdhjd/homebridge-unifi-protect/docs/FeatureOptions.md

 #### <A NAME="log"></A>Logging feature options.

-These option(s) apply to: Protect cameras, Protect lights, and Protect sensors
+These option(s) apply to: Protect cameras, Protect lights, and Protect sensors.

 | Option                                           | Description
 |--------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------